-We aim to launch on October 1, 2021 for a minimum of three months through the end of December.
+We aim to launch on November 1, 2021 for a minimum of three months.
 We hope to secure additional funding to allow us to extend the pilot for an additional 3-6 months.

 How are the City of Guelph and County of Wellington involved?

 They are providing in-kind advisory as well as some financial support.
 They are interested to learn whether this model can cost effectively provide organic waste collection for businesses as it supports their overall waste diversion and greenhouse gas emission reduction goals.
 They are not directly involved nor responsible for the implementation of the pilot.

 What if I already have an organic waste collector?

 We do not wish to interrupt or interfere with current services.
 We encourage participants to alert us to existing agreements, so we can work with you and your contractor to discuss pausing or reducing frequency of organic waste collection for the duration of the pilot.

 We are partnering with Second Harvest, a leading food rescue agency, that enables businesses to notify local charitable partners that edible food is available through its Food Rescue app.
 The local charitable partner will collect the food at a time negotiated with you.
 If you are already working with a local food recovery partner the app also allows you to direct edible food to your preferred partner.

 What do businesses need to do in order to participate?

 We ask you that you answer our participant questionnaire so we can provide appropriately sized bins, as well as other data so we can assess the application of this model and how much food and food waste the pilot diverts from landfill.
 We also need you to identify a dedicated location to place an organic collection bin.
 We will provide informational signage for source separating organics, as well as criteria for edible food recovery, that we will provide supplementary training for.

 Are you a business that generates food waste in Guelph-Wellington that’s interested in joining the pilot, or looking to stay connected with results of the pilot?